FikriAbdillah01/credit-card-fraud-analysis/README.md

   <img width = "800" height = "300" src = "figures/ROC Curve different dataset.png">
 </p>

-- The performance each dataset treatment are good.
+- The performance of model with each dataset mendapat nilai AUC lebih dari 0.5.
+The isolation-forest-treatmen dataset archive the lowest score compared to imputation and non-treatment data.

 #### The Performance of Oversampling with Hyperparameter